Thursday, January 29, 2009

 Speaking of the 80s...

-I don't remember anything about him, except that he was a huge phony.
+For a very short time, I worked assisting a guy who provided sound for various punk bands in L.A.
 I first met him in 1971 when he looked like the George Harrison of the All Things Must Pass era.
-Back then, he seemed kind of cool, and we jammed once at a party at his house in Thousand Oaks.
-Fourteen or fifteen years later I responded to an ad from someone who needed an assistant sound engineer.
+I totally fell for him at first sight when we jammed at a Sunday afternoon front porch party at his house in Thousand Oaks.
+Fourteen or fifteen years later, I responded to an ad from someone who needed an assistant sound engineer.
 I had no experience, but hey, it was work.
-The guy on the phone asked me to meet him at his house the following Friday night before a gig in L.A.
+The guy on the phone asked me to meet him at his house the following Friday night before a gig in L.A...

 I Want to Come Back

 I guess you could say that I woke up in my 33rd year, that I was somehow mystically reborn.
 I’d spent a year teaching myself to be a genius (I'm still not quite sure how that turned out).
-Imagine.
 A composer is born.
 Or reborn.
 Or invented.
 It really doesn’t matter.
 The music poured out of me, covering 11x17 sheets of yellow card stock manuscript from Judy Green in Hollywood and I'd never studied composition.
 Who questions something like that?
 You don't.
-You go with it and let it take you down the rabbit hole.
+You go with it and let it take you down the rabbit hole...

 You're Darned Tootin'

 After all my griping about not getting winter here this year, we've finally been "blessed" with a two-day ice storm.
-The streets are like a skating rink, and a car nearly plowed into our house yesterday evening.
+The streets are like a skating rink and a car nearly plowed into our house yesterday evening.
 Fortunately, the driver wasn't driving fast and the curb stopped him.

 Waking up to a man in our bedroom was weird.
 Especially when he looked like something out of Fargo.